Frequently Asked Questions

 - Refer potential leasing clients to Cummings Foundation.
 If you know of an organization that leases commercial space, please let them know that leasing from the Cummings organization means that their rent dollars help local charities.

 Will my organization be required to submit a report detailing its use of the grant funds?

-Grant recipients will be required to submit an online Impact Report to Cummings Foundation by May 31 of the year following the awarding of the grant.
-For multi-year grants, additional Impact Reports will be due each May 31 thereafter during the grant period.
-Access to and the guidelines for this report will be provided each February.
+Grant recipients will be required to submit an online Impact Report to Cummings Foundation by March 31 of the year following the awarding of the grant.
+For multi-year grants, additional Impact Reports will be due each March 31 thereafter during the grant period.
+Access to and the guidelines for this report will be provided via email each December.

 How should my organization acknowledge this grant publicly?

-The award agreement signed by each grant recipient requires the organization to include a link to www.CummingsFoundation.org on its website, if it has a website and if the project/department receiving the grant has the ability to make such additions.
-Grantees also have permission to use the logos for Cummings Foundation and $100K for 100, both of which are available at www.CummingsFoundation.org/logos.htm.
+Grantees have permission to use the logos for Cummings Foundation and $100K for 100, both of which are available at www.CummingsFoundation.org/logos.htm.

 Should we add Cummings Foundation to our regular mailing lists?

 In an effort to conserve your time and funding, we would very much appreciate your not adding any Cummings organization addresses (including Cummings Foundation, Cummings Properties, Cummings Center, and Joyce and Bill Cummings) to general mailing lists for fundraising requests or informational updates.

 Nonprofits are eligible to receive up to one donation per calendar year from the Cummings organization.
 Accordingly, additional funding requests will be considered after your $100K for 100 grant has been fulfilled.
 Additionally, although we are very interested in the good work grant recipients are doing in local communities, our limited staff is unable to read the many newsletters, event notices, and other announcements that arrive with increasing frequency via both email and postal mail.